10 Genius Shopify Hacks to Elevate Your Ecommerce Game

 Note that on July 1, 2023, standard Universal Analytics properties will go away.
 That's why we recommend you to be familiar with Google Analytics 4 (GA4).

 Have you ever heard of up-selling and cross-selling?
 Up-selling is convincing customers to buy more expensive or upgraded versions of products.
 Whereas cross-selling is when you encourage customers to buy extra, related products.
 Both strategies aim to make more money for the Shopify store while giving online shoppers a better experience.
+To grow your business online, you can use powerful Shopify auto discount apps, they will help you to streamline the process of upselling and cross-selling.

 Unlocking the power of cross-selling and category-penetration techniques can drive sales by 20% and profits by an impressive 30% (McKinsey).